gcocozza/Open-Data-for-MT_ES-CR-EN/index.md

 If you are interested in subjects such as machine translation, deep learning technologies, then you know the importance of having a data bank of this nature for students, researchers and translators.

-### Sharing your data is invaluable, and it is a practice that has widespread in the last years.
+### Sharing your data is invaluable, and it is a practice that has widespread lately.
 ### Sharing your data does not mean that your translations would be reduplicated.
 ### Translators would benefit the most out of this data banks as they can quiclky train an engine and customize it.
 ### The same applies for researchers.
 Researchers could benefit from this data bank and draw conclusions faster if they don't have to get into the pre-production phase of crawling techniques and data preparation.